surya-s-1/captain-frontend/public/README.md

-# 📢 Notice: Current Features and Upcoming Updates
+# 📢 Current Features and Upcoming Updates

 This notice is meant to help you understand what you can do today, why certain choices were made, and where we're headed.

 ---

 ## ✅ Current Features